haimbilia/BuyHub/readme.txt

     => 053935 - when buyer purchases multiple qty (incl. tax) then on seller end in transactions it's listing $1000.02 and under reports it's listing $1000 and on buyer end it's listing $0.01 as rounding off amount
-    => 053948 - getting invalid slot when buyer changes date for pickup (admin's place) => 053855 - admin> reports> top products> filter> search by keyword is missing
+    => 053948 - getting invalid slot when buyer changes date for pickup (admin's place) => 053855 - admin> reports> top products> filter> search by keyword is missing => 054351 - when seller B purchases subscription then in Subscription Seller Report> subscription name for seller A changes similar to seller B

 New Features:
     => Admin shipped products listing page